 Some fields, like the hard drives, display the free space and an overlay bar that is showing the amount of used space on that drive.
 The program window can be moved around on the desktop and set to “always on top” if so desired.

 The appearance can be customized.
-The user can change fonts, the sizes, the transparency level, and various colors to make it fit his needs.
+You can change fonts and font sizes, the transparency level, and various colors to make it look like you want to.

 Additional information can be retrieved by right-clicking on an entry that is displayed.
 A right-click on Processes displays all running processes on the system with an option to kill selected ones.
 Most fields contain those additional information which allow a quick analysis.